 15 month sleep disruptions

-At 15-months, your child will begin walking and as a result experience far more stimulation than they used to.
-It is normal to expect changes and fluctuation in their sleep cycle at this stage.
-It is actually quite common for children at this age to wake up at night, particularly if they are used to two naps per day.
+At 15-months, your child will begin walking and as a result experiencing far more stimulation than they used to.
+It is normal to expect changes and fluctuations in their sleep cycle at this stage.
+It is quite common for children at this age to wake up at night, particularly if they are used to two naps per day.
 During this age, you should know that you are not dealing with sleep regression.
-There are no 3-6 weeks of endurance after which sleep issues will magically disappear.
+There are no 3-6 weeks of endurance, after which sleep issues will magically disappear.
 Now is the time to start fixing a proper schedule for your child.
 This will determine the quality of their sleep (as well as mood and habits) moving forward.

 18 month sleep regression